fabiankaraben/docsarchive-dev/content/typescript/5.2/handbook/objects.md

 ## Quick Reference {#quick-reference}

-We have cheat-sheets available for both [`type` and `interface`](/typescript/5.2/reference/cheatsheets), if you want a quick look at the important every-day syntax at a glance.
+We have cheat-sheets available for both [`type` and `interface` ↗](https://www.typescriptlang.org/cheatsheets.html), if you want a quick look at the important every-day syntax at a glance.

 ## Property Modifiers {#property-modifiers}